 Apples and bananas have healthy carbs for the body and paired with peanut butter help stabilize blood sugar.

 Trail mix contains a combination of dried fruits and nuts—the perfect combination for a filling snack.
 Try to steer clear of trail mixes containing chocolate.
-While dark chocolate, in particular, is healthier, it contains theobromine, a stimulant which increases heart rate and causes sleeplessness even in small doses.
+While dark chocolate, in particular, is healthier, it contains theobromine, a stimulant that increases heart rate and causes sleeplessness even in small doses.
+If you do prefer some dark chocolate, make sure it’s at least 70% cacao.

 Blending fresh fruit and freezing into popsicles is the perfect substitute for ice cream—vitamins from fresh fruit without heavy cream or added sugar is a sweet treat sans the extra calories.